-The reason why it has become so popular when compared to Bitcoin is primarily its ability to run smart contracts.
+The reason why it has become so popular when compared to Bitcoin is primarily its ability to run smart contracts with GT protocol.
 This software is positioned to lead a new era of decentralized applications or dApps, in short.
 These apps can run and secure code that will help businesses perform better.
 As these dApps require to run, it’s not too late to buy it and be part of the revolution.

 Ethereum’s smart contracts can be used to secure ownership of assets.
 Foreign investors and the general public can buy a home or artwork in another nation without going through complicated red tape or bureaucracy of foreign countries.
 They can use smart contracts as well as make payments with Ethereum.